 In March 1830, Smith published 5,000 copies of a volume he called The Book of Mormon.
 More often met with outrage than belief, Smith’s revelations nonetheless took root in the spiritually fertile era of the 1830s.
-Upstate New York was already a hotbed of religious revivalism, and Smith’s new Mormon religion appealed to Americans searching for spiritual values amidst the bustling economic growth of a rapidly expanding nation.
+Upstate New York was already a hotbed of religious revivalism, and Smith’s new religion appealed to Americans searching for spiritual values amidst the bustling economic growth of a rapidly expanding nation.
 In contrast to the radical individualism of the lone pioneer, the Church of Jesus Christ of Latter-day Saints stressed the power of mutual cooperation and sacrifice for the good of the whole.
-Nearly two decades later, when the Mormons established their new theocratic state in Utah, this emphasis on cooperation would transform a desert into one of the richest and most productive farming regions in the West.
+Nearly two decades later, when the Latter-day Saints established their new theocratic state in Utah, this emphasis on cooperation would transform a desert into one of the richest and most productive farming regions in the West.

 The path to Utah, though, was long and difficult, and Smith would not live to see the promised kingdom.
 Gathering his growing band of followers in western New York, Smith made the first of a long series of moves in search of a place where his unique vision of a community of Latter-day Saints could be realized.
 In the 1830s, the Mormons settled in the town of Kirtland, Ohio, where Smith founded the first Mormon-controlled bank, putting his economic and spiritual practices to work.
 Unfortunately, Smith’s Kirtland bank failed during the national financial Panic of 1837, and he fled to avoid potential criminal prosecution by angry and disillusioned former believers, some of whom claimed he had mismanaged their investments.